...

 In front of the graveyard is a small stone statue on the ground with an image of two people engraved.
 It is the statue of a Double-body Toaist God pronounced as Sōtai Dōsoshin.
 The god is said to be able to keep misfortune out of the border he is guarding.

 You might notice the top of the statue is covered by black soot.
-It results from a fire ritual performed on the 15th of January.
-It is believed the fire will burn all the misfortune accumulated during the past year.
+It results from a fire ritual performed on January 15.
+It is believed that the fire will burn away all the misfortune accumulated over the past year.

 Yūkonshahi Monument (幽魂社碑)